FFFF-0000h/Tech-Scrolls/README.md

 - **kernel**: a computer program within the operating system with complete control over everything in the system.

-- **kerning**: the space between characters (letters, numbers, punctuation) and the process of adjusting that space to avoid unsightly gaps and improve the legibility of text.
+- **kerning**: the spacing between (two) characters (letters, numbers, punctuation) and the process of adjusting that space to avoid unsightly gaps and improve the legibility of text.

 - **keyword**: a keyword is a word that is reserved by a program because the word has a special meaning.